mdnam2410/thesis/SALIENCY_DISAGREEMENT/SETUP/InstallationGuide.md

 $ ./SALIENCY_DISAGREEMENT/SOURCE/train.sh
 ```

 After training the output black box checkpoints will be stored in the directory `pretrained_weights`.
 These checkpoints are required for step 2.
-We can skip this step if you are satisfied with the current pretrained models
+We can skip this step if you are satisfied with the current pretrained models.

 ## Step 2: Generating explanations
 Launch Jupyter notebook using: